nicolemccabechu/nicolemccabechu/README.md

-### Hi there 👋
+### Howdy, Nerds

 Hi.
 My name is Nicole.
 I'm a Computer Science student at University College Dublin.
 I'm also the current Chairperson at UCD Netsoc which is UCD's Internet and Computer Science Society, as well as being an organiser for a student-run tech conference called [SISTEM](https://sistem.intersocs.ie/).

-👩🏻‍💻 Pronouns: She/Her
+* 👩🏻‍💻 Pronouns: She/Her
+* 👯 I’m looking to contribute to more open source projects
+* 💬 Ask me about Netsoc or SISTEM
+* 🌱 I’m currently learning about Quantum Computing & Qiskit

-📬 Get in touch at nicolemccabechu@gmail.com
+* 📬 Get in touch at nicolemccabechu@gmail.com

 ### How to Reach Me